Current Employer: St Cleer Primary School

-A degree from Plymouth University has enabled me to do what I’ve always wanted by providing me with the right skills to achieve it.
+A degree from the University of Plymouth has enabled me to do what I’ve always wanted by providing me with the right skills to achieve it.

-I would recommend Plymouth University because it has a very supportive learning environment and gives you a thorough grounding in the skills you will need to succeed in the job market.
+I would recommend the University of Plymouth because it has a very supportive learning environment and gives you a thorough grounding in the skills you will need to succeed in the job market.